 Our certifications support the correct performance of Sustainable Forest Management and the different Management Systems, ensuring quality in our operations, as well as in the products that we commercialize and the by-products we recover.
 Here, we present the different types of certifications for each Business Unit: Celulosa, Biopackaging, and Softys.
+Here we present each business unit with all its productive sites, and each one of them, with the different types of certifications to which they adhere.

 Sustainable Forest Management